-Mission: To promote Public – Private Partnership approach in increasing access to STEAM-based career pathway programs, entry-level positions, and innovative opportunities for underrepresented youth and young adults.
-In addition, collaborate with stakeholders to develop inclusive Local Economic Development projects for underrepresented groups, as well as, distressed neighborhoods.
+Mission: To promote Public – Private Partnership approach in increasing access to STEAM-based career pathway programs and innovative opportunities for underrepresented youth and young adults.
+In addition, collaborate with stakeholders in promoting inclusive Local Economic Development projects with representation of marginalized professionals.

 Promoting careers in STEAM and Economic Development opportunities for the future generation through public policy and partnerships!